Skip to main content

 Liquefied natural gas (LNG)

 This will boost the energy efficiencies and reduce Icon of the Seas’ carbon footprint as Royal Caribbean continues its mission to become more sustainable.
-Icon of the Seas is going to be 35% more fuel efficient than regular fuel and the ship’s design also makes
+Icon of the Seas is about 35% more fuel-efficient than regular fuel.

 Loading Comments